A woman gets help from a cabin host.

 Reindeer in the mountains

-As a visitor in the Swedish mountains and in all areas where reindeer herding is practiced, it is important that you do not disturb or scare the reindeer.
+As a visitor to the mountains and in all areas where reindeer herding takes place, it is important that you do not disturb or frighten the reindeer.
+Together with SSR – the Swedish Sami National Association, we have developed some tips on what to keep in mind.

 STF Mountain cabins